 - Are not employed as an insurance adjuster, nor associated with liability claims adjustments

 If you meet all these requirements (and any others), you’ll be asked to swear an oath, verify your identity, and complete a demographic profile.

-Online Juror Scams
+is Online Juror Scams?

-No legitimate online jury company will ask for any financial information, such as your bank account or credit/debit card number.
+No legitimate online jury company will not ask for any financial information, such as your bank account or credit/debit card number.
 These companies do not need such information, as payment is typically made via PayPal or mailed check.

 Any site claiming to offer online jury jobs that does ask for such information is most definitely a scam.
 Do not provide them with any information.

 If you come across any such site, or you find that you have been a victim of an online jury scam, please notify your local police or sheriff department, the US Marshals Service, the FBI’s Internet Crime Complain Center (IC3), and/or the Department of Justice.